McDevon/taxman-engine/README.md

 # Taxman Engine

-Taxman is a Game Engine designed originally for the [Playdate](https://play.date) console.
+Taxman is a 2D Game Engine designed originally for the [Playdate](https://play.date) console.
 However, it is not platform-dependent.

 The engine is written in C for high portability and speed in small-scale devices.
 No optimisation has been done, as the target device is not yet available for purchase.

+Taxman Engine implements a simple Entity-Component structure and scene management.
+The choice is based on a hunch that quick iterative prototyping and creating game jam games would be faster with EC than with ECS.

 Some features of the engine are based on the idea of having 1-bit screen, but adding support for more colors is entirely possible.